Clockwork and Projector

 Projector distinguished objects into two categories: Focus and Projections

 Clockwork is a controller.
 Clockwork invokes projector to recompute everything that needs to be recomputed.
-Clockwork invokes hooks to further process the request (e.g. to route it through a workflow).
+Clockwork invokes hooks to further process the request (e.g. to route it through approvals).
 This happens several times.
 Clockwork then proceeds to execute the changes.
 This may also happen several times if dependencies are used.
 Clockwork handles execution errors.
 And at the end of execution it once again invokes hooks (e.g. to handle notifications).

 The clockwork process goes through several stages: